Jerusalem artichoke or Sunchoke Soup is a wonderfully nutty, creamy winter warmer made with a wonderful but underused vegetable.

-Creamy & Comforting Sunchoke Soup.
+Creamy & Comforting Sunchoke Soup

+Not only do they taste great they are versatile too!
 They roast wonderfully and also make amazing chips, crisps, puree and mash!

 Whilst I am on the subject of Jerusalem artichoke puree you really must check out this pork chop recipe.
 It comes with both a Jerusalem artichoke puree and a great blackberry sauce!